sabifo4/LUCA-divtimes/03_additional_analyses/01_lou_analyses/LUCA-divtimes_notrptyr/01_PAML/00_CODEML/README.md

 ### Preparing input files

-Now that we have the input files (alignment and tree files) and the instructions to run `CODEML` (control file) in our HPC server, we will be manually running `MCMCtree` inside each `prepare_codeml` directory (see file structure above) in a special mode that launches `CODEML` for the sole purpose want: to infer the vectors and matrix required to approximate the likelihood calculation.
+Now that we have the input files (alignment and tree files) and the instructions to run `CODEML` (control file) in our HPC server, we will be manually running `MCMCtree` inside each `prepare_codeml` directory (see file structure above) in a special mode that launches `CODEML` for the sole purpose we want: to infer the vectors and matrix required to approximate the likelihood calculation.

 ```sh
 # Run `MCMCtree` from